 Brenda married her husband in 1995, toward the end of his Navy career.
 “He wanted to go into the civilian world, but I wanted to be part of the military community,” she explained.
 “I grew up traveling a lot because my dad was a minister, so I liked being around people who traveled.”

 Brenda became a caseworker at NMCRS Millington in 2010 and volunteered for a couple years before going back to work as a substitute teacher at her children’s school.
 Brenda and her husband spent many hours volunteering for school activities as well.
 After several years of teaching and seeing her kids off to college, Brenda decided she was ready for a change.
-“I thought, ‘I’ve spent my life raising my girls and now it’s time for me to do something I want to do.’”
+“I thought, ‘I’ve spent my life raising my kids and now it’s time for me to do something I want to do.’”

 That same friend who accompanied Brenda to pick up her raffle prize, and who volunteered with her at NMCRS Millington, told Brenda about the opening for the director position and encouraged her to apply.
 “And here I am!”
 Brenda laughed.